In its latest U.S. Gaming Trends report, Adobe highlights the enormous potential of the industry.

 Social media moderation and player support are by no means new to the picture.
 Still, the reasons behind such low sentiment are well worth exploring.
-Do they relate to personal experiences with previous games in a franchise due to insufficient testing, difficult to replicate bugs, server issues, translation blunders or lack thereof?
+Do they relate to personal experiences with previous games in a franchise due to insufficient testing, difficulty to replicate bugs, server issues, translation blunders, or lack thereof?
 How could a gamer’s frown be turned upside down?
-If done properly, game testing, pre- and post-sales support, and language localisation are three simple ways to ensure better game reception.
+If done properly, game testing, pre- and post-sales support, and language localization are three simple ways to ensure better game reception.

 To answer the question in the title, those who win when games receive social media mentions, happy or sad, are smart developers.
 The ones who listen to their player communities and leverage in-house or outsourced gaming support resources to improve the overall player experience and their own relationship to their fan base.